BaselessCMS/configureight/README.md

 ### Color Schemes

-Several color schemes are provided, including dark versions for dark user preference, which can be used by editing the configuration file.
+Many color schemes are provided, including dark versions for dark user preference, and custom scheme options that use popular color palettes such as those from Tailwind, Bootstrap, Adobe, Material Design, etc.

 ### Typography